Diego Luis de San Vitores

 Diego Luis de San Vitores, SJ (November 12, 1627 – April 2, 1672) was a Spanish Jesuit missionary who founded the first Catholic church on the island of Guam.
 He is responsible for establishing the Christian presence in the Mariana Islands.
-He is a controversial figure today due to his role in starting the Spanish–Chamorro Wars.
+He and his right-hand man Pedro Calungsod are controversial figures in some circles due to their role in the Spanish–Chamorro Wars, as well as the colonization and genocide of the Chamorro people.

 Early life

 A son of a nobleman, he was baptized Diego Jerónimo de San Vitores y Alonso de Maluendo.
 He was born on November 12, 1627, in the city of Burgos, Spain to Don Jerónimo de San Vitores and Doña María Alonso Maluenda.
 His parents attempted to persuade him to pursue a military career, but San Vitores instead chose to pursue his religious interests.
 In 1640, he entered the Jesuit novitiate and was ordained a priest in 1651.
 San Vitores was granted his request for a mission in the Philippines.

 In 1662, San Vitores stopped in Guam on the way to the Philippines and vowed to return.
 Three years later, through his close ties to the royal court, he persuaded King Philip IV of Spain and Queen Mariana of Austria to order a mission in Guam be established.